11 Takeaways: What is a Buyer's Agent in Real Estate?

 Buyers Agent VS. Realtor

 What is a Buyers Agent vs. a Realtor?
 A Buyers Agent is a Real Estate Agent who is helping buyers understand, locate, and purchase a local home.
 A Realtor is defined as someone who belongs to the National Association of Realtors and works in a fiduciary capacity to represent clients.
-A buyers agent can be a Realtor and a Realtor can be a Buyers Agent.
+A buyer's agent can be a Realtor and a Realtor can be a Buyers Agent.
+They often are the same thing just with a small meaning difference when the word is used.
 However, Dual Agency in Real Estate is totally different.
 Being a Buyers Agent is one of the best jobs in the world in my opinion because you get to help people find their dream home and make home happen.
 It's an extremely gratifying experience being a Buyers Agent.